pism/pism/doc/sphinx/modeling-dynamics.rst

 Here `D_{ij}` is the strain rate tensor, `\sigma_{ij}'` is the stress deviator tensor, `T` is the ice temperature, `\omega` is the liquid water fraction, `P` is the pressure, `d` is the grain size, and `\sigma^2 = \frac{1}{2} \|\sigma_{ij}'\|_F = \frac{1}{2} \sigma_{ij}' \sigma_{ij}'` defines the second invariant `\sigma` of the stress deviator tensor.

-Form :eq:`eq-constitutive` of the flow law is used in the SIA, but the "viscosity" form of a flow law, found by inverting the constitutive relation :eq:`eq-constitutive`, is needed for ice shelf and ice stream (SSA) flow [BBssasliding]_:
+Form :eq:`eq-constitutive` of the flow law is used in the SIA, but the "viscosity" form of a flow law, found by inverting the constitutive relation :eq:`eq-constitutive`, is needed for ice shelf and ice stream (SSA) flow :cite:`BBssasliding`:

 .. math::
    :name: eq-viscosityform